romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How should an organization configure use policies for GitHub Actions to ensure compliance and efficiency?
+Q: How should an organization configure use policies for GitHub Actions to ensure compliance and efficiency?
 <details><summary>Show the answer</summary><p>

 - **Define clear guidelines on usage, security, and maintenance, and enforce them through automated checks and balances**